EzDzzIt/vsaarch64/README.md

 -Compile gmloader-next via https://github.com/JohnnyonFlame/gmloader-next and rename output file "gmloader."
 Drop this file in the main port directory. <br />

--Apply xdelta patch to data.win file (this will be done automatically in updated script) <br />
+-On first run, the game will take a couple of minutes to load.
+It is running through patching the data.win file via xdelta, zipping audio files and other files into the .apk, and parsing the .csv data file.
+Subsequent starts should go faster. <br />

 ## *Known Issues*